|Disclosure: Ads and affiliate links help us run this site and show you the products we find helpful. You may find them in this post content.|

 What keeps me going is keeping in mind who I am writing for.
 What I’m writing about is more significant than me.

 With blogging, I make it about my readers.
 I care not only about what they want but what they need.
-I research how can I make an impact on their lives.
+I research the best way I make an impact on their lives.

 When it comes to motivation, blogging won’t sustain you if you’re only thinking about money.